cshyshtof/securecrt-scripts/README.md

 # securecrt-scripts
-Short, handy scripts for network engineers using VanDyke's SecureCRT
+Short, handy scripts for network engineers who are lucky to use VanDyke's SecureCRT

 ## RunAndCompareCommands